mlflow/mlflow/examples/pytorch/MNIST/README.md

 ## MNIST example with MLFlow
 In this example, we train a Pytorch Lightning model to predict handwritten digits, leveraging early stopping.
-The code, adapted from this [repository](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/basic_examples/mnist.py), is almost entirely dedicated to model training, with the addition of a single ``mlflow.pytorch.autolog()`` call to enable automatic logging of params, metrics, and models, including the best model from early stopping.
+The code, adapted from this [repository](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/basic_examples/mnist.py), is almost entirely dedicated to model training, with the addition of a single ``mlflow.pytorch_lightning.autolog()`` call to enable automatic logging of params, metrics, and models, including the best model from early stopping.

 ### Running the code